-Source: 16 SDR 41, effective September 7, 1989; 23 SDR 31, effective September 8, 1996; 33 SDR 236, effective July 5, 2007.
+Source: 16 SDR 41, effective September 7, 1989; 23 SDR 31, effective September 8, 1996;

 24:05:31:02.
 Responsibility of department.
 The department shall ensure that an eligible child who is placed in or referred to a private school or facility by a school district LEA is provided special education or special education and related services in conformance with an individual educational program IEP which meets the requirements of this article at no cost to the parents and is provided an education which meets the standards that apply to state and local school districts LEAs, including the requirements in this chapter, with the exception of requiring qualified special education teachers.
 The eligible child has all of the rights of a child with a disability served by a school district LEA.